Page cover

 Performance

-BRG significantly reduces CPU overhead by batching draw calls and minimizing state changes.
+BRG significantly reduces CPU overhead by minimizing state change overhead.

 • Particularly beneficial in scenes with many unique instance types